flurry101/kalakriti/README.md

 ## 🤝 **Contributions**

-We welcome contributions to **Kalakriti**!
+We welcome contributions to **KalaKriti**!
 Whether it's reporting bugs, suggesting new features, or submitting code, your input is invaluable.
 To contribute:

 * **Fork the repository** and create a new branch.
 * **Make changes**, following the project guidelines.